OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#SMALLMODEL** (development-time datascience).
 Overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#ADDTRAINNOISE** (development-time datascience).
 TODO: Add noise to the training set.

   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 ---